W-David-Porter/acim/src/workbook/part-i/15-my-thoughts-are-images-that-i-have-made/index.md

 #::: details Expanded

-It is because the thoughts you think you think appear as images that you do not recognise them [thoughts] as nothing.
+It is because the thoughts you think you think appear as images that you do not recognize them [thoughts] as nothing.
 ²You think you think them [thoughts], and so you think you see them [thoughts].
 ³This [thinking] is how your ‘seeing’ was made.
 ⁴This [seeing thoughts] is the function you have given your body’s eyes.